 The nice thing about cross country skiing is that it gives us the flexibility to go basically anywhere.
 We followed the road initially but then branched off and forged our own path.
 Cross country skiing definitely requires much more effort than downhill skiing since we have to climb up everything ourselves.
 But it’s an excellent workout and we always enjoy coming flying down the hillside at the end of the climb.

-My mom and I returned to the same general area a couple months later after my sister had headed back to school.
+My mom and I returned to the same general area a couple months later.
 This time, we parked at Brackett Creek and headed up the snow-covered road.
 This area is a popular access point for all sorts of recreation; when I was in elementary school, my class went on a snowshoeing field trip here.

-Anyway, on the way back home the second time around, my mom and I took the long way through the Shields Valley, a very rural area of the state that lies east of the Bridger Mountains and west of the rugged Crazy Mountains.
+On the way home the second time around, my mom and I took the long way through the Shields Valley, a very rural area of the state that lies east of the Bridger Mountains and west of the rugged Crazy Mountains.

 More recently, we discovered that Hyalite Canyon is also a fun place to ski.
-I’ve written a couple previous posts about Hyalite Canyon, so I’ll just summarize here: it’s a canyon located 15 minutes from my house that leads way back into the Gallatin Mountains.
+I’ve written quite a few previous posts about Hyalite Canyon so I won’t go into detail here.

 I’m always going to be a warm weather person; there are just so many more adventures to be had once the snow melts.
 But I do enjoy cross country skiing and we always make a point to head out with our skis when we’re all home for the holidays.